Normandy Format: Overview

+First meeting (June 2014)

+The group was created on 6 June 2014, when leaders from France, Germany, Russia, and Ukraine met on the margins of the 70th anniversary of the D-Day allied landings in Normandy.
+Petro Poroshenko of Ukraine participated in these talks before his inauguration as President a day later.

 Early talks in 2014 led to the establishment of the Trilateral Contact Group in order to facilitate further talks between Russia and Ukraine.
 This, along with mediation through the Normandy Format, directly led to the establishment of Minsk Protocol.
 This agreement, signed in September 2014, outlined several provisions for peace in the Donbas Region and Crimea.

-2015
+Second meeting (October 2014)

+A meeting was held 16–17 October 2014 in Milan, Italy as part of the 10th Asia–Europe Meeting.

+Third meeting (February 2015)

-Following a continued break-down of relations in early 2015, the Normandy Format met during talks in Belarus from 11 to 12 February 2015.
+Following a continued break-down of relations in early 2015, the Normandy Format met during talks in Minsk, Belarus from 11 to 12 February 2015.
 This was precipitated by a joint French-Germany diplomatic plan, which was negotiated overnight for over sixteen hours while the group met in Minsk.
 The emerging package, Minsk II, negotiated ceasefires as well as planned domestic reforms in Ukraine.